exoriente/nodice/nodice.md

 Spend a save point to ignore the consequences of an attack.
 This will allow you to:

-- Ignore a critical attack
+- Ignore a critical attack and escape
-- Retreat from combat lock
+- Escape from tied combat
 - Ignore suppresive fire

 ### Defeat